visioninhope/MedAgent/README.md

 Role-based Interactions: The system is designed to serve two primary user roles:

 - **Doctors (End-users)**: They interact with the system to receive medical recommendations, guidelines, and insights based on patient data and clinical queries.
-- **Knowledge Maintainers (Developers)**: These users are responsible for keeping the system’s knowledge base up to date, ensuring that medical guidelines and AI models are regularly improved and trained to handle emerging medical trends and innovations.
+- **Knowledge Maintainers (Developers)**: These users are responsible for keeping the system's knowledge base up to date, ensuring that medical guidelines and AI models are regularly improved and trained to handle emerging medical trends and innovations.

 ## Components